 Red Star Line Museum

 Researching my family’s roots in Slovenia put the Red Star Line Museum at the top of my must-see list in Antwerp.
+My grandparents must have traveled here from Ljubljana by train before boarding the ships that would take them to a new life in America.

 I had hoped this museum might provide some new insight or records, and I came armed with my ancestors’ specific travel date and the name of the ship.
 The photos, videos and models on display manage to give the feeling of what travel was like for these immigrants.
 The surviving buildings are testimony to the medical examination procedures the travelers endured.
 The mandatory pre-boarding ordeal for passengers in steerage after 1920 involved stripping and taking an hourlong shower while their clothes were disinfected.